kadmap/kadmap-plane/docs/auto-auth.md

    - Use one of the example passwords provided above

 2. **CSRF Verification Failed**:
-   - This is handled automatically by the frontend code
+   - The frontend automatically fetches and includes CSRF token
-   - If you encounter this error, check the CSRF token implementation
+   - If you encounter this error:
+     - Check if CSRF token is being fetched correctly
+     - Verify the token is included in request headers
+     - Ensure cookies are being sent with credentials: 'include'

 3. **404 Not Found errors**:
    - Verify the correct API endpoint paths are being used